 Dr Kukatharmini Tharmaratnam

 Dr Kukatharmini Tharmaratnam is a Postdoctoral Research Associate in the Department of Biostatistics.
-She has developed expertise in the areas of semiparametric regression techniques, high-dimensional data modelling and missing data modeling.
-She is currently working on the projects ENCEPH, VOID and IVIS.
+She has developed expertise in the areas of semiparametric regression techniques, high-dimensional data modelling, missing data modeling and modelling recurrent events.
+She is currently working on the projects ENCEPH, VOID, Neuropathy data and Lupus.

 Nazatulshima Hassan is a full-time PhD student and her work focusses on principal component analysis: extensions and applications to genetic data.